cloudedseal/blog/content/blog/linux-io-model.md

 ### Asynchronous I/O

 > The I/O operation is initiated, and the process continues.
 The kernel sends a signal when the entire I/O operation is completed.

-> Async I/O = `Decoupling` request submission from result processing, where the duration of thread occupancy is minimized to the time required to handle the result—not the time required for the physical I/O operation.  发起请求
+> Async I/O = `Decoupling` request submission from result processing, where the duration of thread occupancy is minimized to the time required to handle the result—not the time required for the physical I/O operation.  发起请求, 处理结果

 > 异步 io_uring